giankabtw/HTB-Boxes/Nest/Nest.md

 </NotepadPlus>
 ```

-Got all the files from that share
+Used smbget to recursively download files from Secure$:

 ```bash
 smbget -U TempUser -R smb://10.129.149.154/Secure$/IT/Carl Password for [TempUser] connecting to //10.129.149.154/Secure$: